 The products were sold at merchandise stores nationwide and online from September 2004 through November 2011 for between $15 and $30.
 Stores do not have the repair kit.

-You can get much more detailed product information and more photos on the CPSC website here.
+You can get much more detailed product information about the Summer Infant Baby Bathers recall and more photos on the CPSC website here.